+Most people do not know there are two types of eternal salvation in the bible.
 Most people do not understand the biblical doctrines of eternal salvation.
 Almost everyone rejects the doctrine of salvation by personal righteousness.
-Such people hold fast to the doctrine of salvation by the grace of God guarantees salvation.
-However, the Bible teaches salvation by forgiveness of sins (Luke 1:77) and salvation without reference to sin (Hebrews 9:28).
+Such people hold fast to the doctrine of salvation by the grace of God guarantees eternal salvation.
+However, the Bible teaches salvation by the forgiveness of sins (Luke 1:77) and salvation without reference to sin (Hebrews 9:28).
 Now Satan masquerades as an angel of light.
-It is no great thing therefore if his servants also masquerade as servants of righteousness.
-(2 Corinthians 11:14-15) Now if all you do is repeat what you hear and study what you are told to study, by masquerader as servants of righteousness, you may never understand salvation by personal righteousness.
-First let us look at the doctrine of salvation from sin and then we will look at the doctrine of salvation by righteousness.
+It is no great thing, therefore if his servants also masquerade as servants of righteousness.
+(2 Corinthians 11:14-15) Now, if all you do is repeat what you hear and study what you are told to study, by masquerader as servants of righteousness, you may never understand salvation by personal righteousness.
+First, let us look at the doctrine of salvation from sin, and then we will look at the doctrine of salvation by righteousness.

 There is nothing a person can do to get salvation from sins.
 It is a gift from God.
 While enemies of God, He reconciled us to Him through the death of His Son.
 Moreover, since we have been reconciled, we shall now be saved by His life.
 The life of our Christ, through whom we have now received the reconciliation.
 (Romans 5:10-11) The salvation and security from past sins provided by reconciliation to God are eternal.
-Therefore, when properly understood the terms once saved always saved and eternal security are biblical.
+Therefore, when properly understood, the terms once saved, always saved, and eternal security is biblical.

 Those people who endure until the end will inherit salvation.
 (Matthew 10:22, 24:13, Mark 13:13) Moreover, Peter has the following message for people who have been baptized.
 Since Christ suffered in the flesh, arm yourselves with the same purpose, because those who have suffered in the flesh have ceased from sin, so that you live the rest of your time in the flesh to the will of God.
 (1 Peter 4:1-2)